 7. Your Cocker Spaniel is in Pain

 Cocker Spaniels need to be taken good care of especially as they age.
-They can be a healthy breed, but they can also have problems with their joints or hips or other health issues.
+They can be a healthy breed, but they can also have problems with their joints or hips or other health issues such as ear infections.
 If you have a rescue or your Cocker Spaniel is aging then pain or discomfort may be a reason your pup is whining.

 How to tell: